fraxinus1098/3D-VR-Journal-Visualizer/README.md

 npm run dev
 ```

-4. For VR testing:
+4. For non-VR testing:
-   - Connect your Oculus Quest 3 to the same network as your development machine
-   - Navigate to the development server URL on the Quest browser
+   - Open the development server URL in your browser
-   - Click the VR button to enter immersive mode
+   - Use keyboard and mouse controls to navigate the environment

-5. For SuperCollider audio (once implemented):
+5. For SuperCollider audio:
    - Start the SuperCollider application
-   - Load and run the `warholEmotions.scd` file
+   - Open and run the `warholEmotions.scd` file (evaluate the first large code block)
+   - Use the `~superDirectTest.value("emotion", intensity)` function to trigger sounds
+   - Example: `~superDirectTest.value("joy", 0.8)` or `~superDirectTest.value("sadness", 0.7)`

+## Running the Applications Together

-   - Start the web application, which will communicate with SuperCollider
+1. Start the web application with `npm run dev`
+2. Start SuperCollider and open `warholEmotions.scd`
+3. Evaluate the main code block in SuperCollider (select it and press Ctrl+Enter)
+4. Navigate the 3D environment in your browser
+5. As you explore and select journal entries in the web app, manually trigger corresponding emotions in SuperCollider
+6. For example, if you select an entry with high joy, run `~superDirectTest.value("joy", 0.8)` in SuperCollider

 ## Project Structure